ddealmei/PoC-PARASITE---CCS21/README.md

 Due to a lack of constant-time flags and the use of small base in SRP, the modular exponentiation method `BN_mod_exp` calls `BN_mod_exp_mont_word`.

 This quick exponentiation relies on Montgomery exponentiation, using a square and multiply approach.
 A word `w` is used as an accumulator to perform quick operation until it overflows.
-When it first overflow, a variable is set to store the result in Montgomery form, which is then squared (using the Montgomery squaring) at each iteration, and updated whenever the word accumulator overflows.
+When it first overflows, a variable is set to store the result in Montgomery form, which is then squared (using the Montgomery squaring) at each iteration, and updated whenever the word accumulator overflows.

-Since the execution flow of this function vary along with the value of the exponent, an attacker is able to recover information on the binary value of the exponent, breaking the security of SRP.
+Since the execution flow of this function varies depending on the value of the exponent, an attacker is able to recover some information on the value of the exponent, breaking the security of SRP.

 ## Threat model

 To exploit it, the attackers need to be able to monitor the CPU cache, using a classical Flush+Reload attack for instance.
-To do so, we assume the attackers are able to deploy a spy process, with no specific privileges other than being able to read the OpenSSL dynamic library (which is a default permissions).
+To do so, we assume the attackers are able to deploy a spy process, with no specific privileges other than being able to read the OpenSSL dynamic library (which is a default permission).

-We assume OpenSSL to be built with a default configuration, meaning compiler optimization are enabled, and debugging mode is disabled.
+We assume that OpenSSL was built with its default configuration: compiler optimizations are enabled, and debugging mode is disabled.

 This spy process is assumed to run in background in order to record the CPU cache access to some specific functions.

 ## Run the PoC

 We provide a docker to avoid any compatibility issue.
 However, it is worth noting that the nature of our attack (cache side-channels) makes the exact outcome of the spy process dependent of the executing CPU, which might lead to less reliable results.
-We included a sample of our results in shared_folder/traces.
+This reliability issue can be solved with more automated approach concerning the cache attack.
+However, we decided not to focus on that for this PoC.
+Instead, we included a sample of our results in shared_folder/traces.

-First, build the docker, which may take some times (longest part of our PoC):
+First, build the docker, which may take some time (longest part of our PoC):
 ```
 docker build --rm -t poc_openssl_srp .
 ```